-- The Assessor is required to certify the completed tax toll to the treasurer on or before January 15.
-(RCW 84.52.080 (4)) - The regular and excess levies were within the limitations governing property tax levies. - The Assessor's levy paper work was both organized and detailed, which reduces the possibility of errors in the levy calculations. - It is apparent that the Assessor takes great care in ensuring that the levy calculations are within the limits of the law.
+- The regular levies were within the limitations governing property taxes. - The excess levies were within the limitations governing property taxes. - The Assessor's levy paper work was both organized and detailed. - It is apparent that the Assessor takes great care in ensuring that the levy calculations are within the limits of the law. - For this audit, the Department does not have any required or recommended changes for the Assessor to implement.